A Guide to Heroin Detox & Withdrawal

 A residential rehab is a type of inpatient programme but with a warm reception and a feeling of home.
 When you enter a residential rehab for heroin addiction, you feel safe.
 The facility is less like a clinical environment while providing access to experienced and qualified medical staff.
 Clients stay at the residential rehab with access to therapy.

 Along with private rehab and therapy, a holistic programme focuses on all aspects of individuals to help them improve their health, both physical and psychological.
 This includes exercise plans, changes in diet, and other factors to improve their well-being.

 An outpatient service allows individuals to maintain their jobs and connect to family but will be required to check in to meetings and therapeutic sessions.
 These meetings can occur weekly or daily and depend on the severity of the addiction.

-The NHS and similar charity programmes can assist those battling the grip of a drug addiction.
-If you wish to overcome addiction but cannot afford a private centre, then alternative outpatient care can help you.
+The NHS and similar charity programmes can assist those battling with heroin addiction.
+If you wish to overcome addiction but cannot afford a private centre, then free addiction services are available.

 Owing to the nature of a charity programme, waiting lists may be required before entry into a facility.
 To increase your chances of acceptance, consult with a GP for a referral.
 Referrals involve a complete assessment to advice on programme suitability.

 Groups such as Narcotic anonymous and Heroin Anonymous are examples of support groups.
 Individuals visit a group session once or a few times a week, and are led by individuals who have been in recovery for many years.
 Support groups are designed to support individuals in long term recovery by following the 12 step framework, and allow individuals to feel empowered with self responsibility.
 They are also useful for fighting loneliness, and encourage individuals to help others in recovery.